Is Case Interview Coaching Worth the Money? Pros and Cons

-If you are preparing for consulting case interviews, you are likely considering case interview coaching.
+If you are preparing for consulting case interviews, you are likely considering hiring a case interview coach.

 Many case interview coaches are former interviewers from top-tier firms such as McKinsey, BCG, and Bain.
 They can give you high quality mock case interviews that closely resemble the types of cases that top-tier firms use.
 Afterwards, they can provide you with detailed feedback to improve your case interview performance.

 For such a steep price, is case interview coaching worth it?
-Is it the best way to learn how to solve case interviews?
-Do you absolutely need case interview coaching to get a consulting job offer?
+Is case interview coaching the best way to learn how to solve case interviews?
+Do you absolutely need a case interview coach to get a consulting job offer?

 How Does Case Interview Coaching Work?